tiagofilipe12/GSoC17/Journal/Week_1.md

  genome from NCBI.
 Then, this reads are mapped against the reference genome using bowtie2 and bwa (which was important to understand the potential of **fork** orchestrator).
 The assemblage of this pipeline allowed me to understand the mechanics of tasks and orchestrators of bionode-watermill.
+ You can check this pull request [here](https://github.com/bionode/bionode-watermill/pull/53/files).

  ### fixing bug with require in examples